CPAForgeThe tools desk

 Verdict#

 For most accounting workstations: Tripp Lite TLP1208TELTV — 12 outlets, coax protection, lifetime warranty with connected-equipment coverage.
-If you're in an APC household and want matching equipment, the SurgeArrest P11VNT3 is the right call.
+If you're in an APC household and want matching equipment, the APC PH8 SurgeArrest is the right call.
 The Belkin surge strip hits the value point for a simple setup where data-line protection isn't needed.
 The CyberPower CSP600WSU is the budget wall-mount pick for a minimal single-machine desk.
-Don't buy a $10 strip without a joule rating on the label — those offer no meaningful protection and carry no warranty.
+Don't buy a no-name strip without a joule rating on the label — those offer no meaningful protection and carry no warranty.

 Editor's Pick